janwilmake/parallel-mcp/parallel-oauth-provider/README.md

 See [demo](demo.ts) in combination with [index.html](index.html)

 The user just needs to get their API key from the Parallel dashboard and enter it once - it'll be remembered in a cookie for future use.

+# How to test if this works

+- in this folder, run `wrangler dev --env dev` (spawns localhost:3000)
+- in `task-mcp`, run `wrangler dev --env dev` (spawns localhost:8787)
+- Run `npx @modelcontextprotocol/inspector` and test `http://localhost:8787/mcp`.
+The oauth flow should work.